comptoolsres/comptoolsres.github.io/index.md

 ### Office hours: Thursday and by appointment

 * I have scheduled office hours for **Thursday between 11:00am and 2:00pm**.
 I am also available at other times by appointment.
-* Coding is not always easy.
+* {% include tip.hlm content="Coding is not always easy.
 Simple solutions are not always obvious.
 There will be some frustration.
 I expect that you will need help--that is why I teach this course!
 I want to help you!
 I cannot always help if you don't ask.
-Please ask for help.
+Please ask for help." %}

-## Course textbooks
+## Course textbooks <i class="fas fa-book"></i>

 The main texts for the course are: